Vizzuality/half-earth-v3/_docs/scientists/nrc-services.md

 ## Points and country data
 `Gadm_centroid` is a service of points and contains the data shown on the side bar of the national report cards.
 This is the service that has to be updated when a new SPI is calculated.

+## Rescaled Priority layer
+Within a country the priority layer has been rescaled so the highest value within a country takes the highest colour in the colour ramp.
+The rescaled values have been done using R and arcpy.
+The process is described in [this notebook](https://github.com/Vizzuality/he-scratchfolder/blob/master/arcpyNotebooks/Classification_of_raster_putatitve_pa_by_country.ipynb).

+## Derived data of the National Report Cards.
+The challenge plot has derived data that has been calculated as shown in [this notebook](https://github.com/Vizzuality/he-scratchfolder/blob/master/above_below_countries.ipynb).
+Previously, the stewardship data has been calculated in [this other notebook](https://github.com/Vizzuality/he-scratchfolder/blob/master/shared_stewardship.ipynb).